Our People

 Marco Marsili, Associate Fellow

-Graduated in Political Science and International Relations and in Institutional communication, both cum laude, Dr Marsili holds a PhD in History, Security Studies and Defence, and two advanced post-graduate diploma degrees: History, Security Studies and Defence; Political Science and International Relations: Security and Defense.
-He holds research positions in major civil and military institutions in Portugal, where he carries on his research in the broad area of international relations, security and defence, with a specific focus on international law, international humanitarian law, fundamental human rights, terrorism, counter-terrorism, hybrid warfare and unconventional conflicts.
+Graduated in Political Science and International Relations and in Institutional communication, both cum laude, Dr Marsili holds a PhD in History, Security Studies and Defence, and two advanced post-graduate diploma degrees: History, Security Studies and Defence; Political Science and International Relations: Security and Defence.
+He holds research positions at major civil and military institutions in Portugal, where he conducts research in the broad area of international relations, security, and defence, with a specific focus on international law, international humanitarian law, fundamental human rights, terrorism, counter-terrorism, hybrid warfare, and unconventional conflicts.
 Dr Marsili has a NATO and EU security clearance, and he was recently engaged as a cyber defence and cyber security expert in two studies commissioned by the European Defence Agency and in a cyber defence platform for real-time threat hunting, incident response and information sharing financed by the European Commission within the first European Defence Industrial Development Programme.
 He is also the principal investigator of an international project supported by the Fund for Bilateral Relations/EEA Grants.
-He is the recipient of international grants, fellowships, prizes and awards, among which stands up for the Seal of Excellence of the European Commission in 2021.
+He is the recipient of international grants, fellowships, prizes and awards, among which stands out the Seal of Excellence of the European Commission in 2021.
 Dr. Marsili is a reviewer and article editor for international scientific publishers and journals.
-He participates in and attends many international conferences and workshops; he chairs panels and is also a member of scientific and organizing committees.
-Dr Marsili held also corporate positions and served as a public official and election observer for the OSCE/ODIHR.
+He participates in and attends numerous international conferences and workshops, chairs panels, and serves as a member of scientific and organising committees.
+Dr Marsili also held corporate positions and served as a public official and election observer for the OSCE/ODIHR.
 He is an outstanding member of the International Society of Military Sciences (ISMS), the International Political Science Association (IPSA), the affiliated Portuguese Political Science Association (APCP), the European Consortium for Political Research (ECPR), and the European Sociological Association (ESA). info[at]marcomarsili.it – @MarcoMarsili1

 Mark Meirowitz, Associate Fellow

 Dr. Mark Meirowitz is a Professor of Humanities at SUNY Maritime College in New York.
 He is an expert in Turkish Foreign Policy and U.S.-Turkish relations.
-Dr. Meirowitz has lectured and written extensively on these (and related) subjects.
-He frequently appears in the U.S. and Turkish media to analyze these issues, as well as other issues related to American Foreign Policy and International Relations.
-Dr. Meirowitz has been a panellist and moderator at numerous academic conferences and panels, including IEPAS 2021, where he presented a keynote speech on “American Foreign Policy: Turkish-American Relations After Afghanistan”, the Turkey Focus Group of the National Defense University/Institute of National Security Studies, at the annual conferences of the Transatlantic Studies Association and at many other venues.
-He organized the international conference at SUNY Maritime College to commemorate the 100th anniversary of the Gallipoli/Canakkale Campaign.
+Dr Meirowitz has lectured and written extensively on these (and related) subjects.
+He frequently appears in U.S. and Turkish media to analyse these issues, as well as other issues related to American foreign policy and International Relations.
+Dr Meirowitz has been a panellist and moderator at numerous academic conferences and panels, including IEPAS 2021, where he presented a keynote speech on “American Foreign Policy: Turkish-American Relations After Afghanistan”, the Turkey Focus Group of the National Defense University/Institute of National Security Studies, at the annual conferences of the Transatlantic Studies Association and at many other venues.
+He organised the international conference at SUNY Maritime College to commemorate the 100th anniversary of the Gallipoli/Canakkale Campaign.
 Previously, he completed the SUNY Levin Fellowship, during which he taught English conversation to Turkish Faculty while in residence at Istanbul Technical University.
-Dr. Meirowltz teaches a wide variety of courses at SUNY Maritime College, including American Foreign Policy, American History and Constitutional Law.
+Dr Meirowitz teaches a wide variety of courses at SUNY Maritime College, including American Foreign Policy, American History and Constitutional Law.
 He is also a lawyer.

 Murat Cemrek, Associate Fellow

 Murat ÇEMREK, Prof. Dr., Instructor and Chair in the Department of International Relations at Necmettin Erbakan University, Konya, Turkey.
-He graduated from the Department of Political Science and Public Administration at Middle East Technical University (1996) and completed his MA (1997, Thesis; “Özal’s Politics with Special Reference to Religion”) and PhD (2003, Thesis; “Formation and Representation of Interests in Turkish Political Economy: The Case of MÜSİAD [Independent Industrialists’ and Businessmen’s Association]”) respectively. Çemrek had his post-doc research “Turkey-EU Relations: The Question of Human Rights in the Collegium Budapest: Institute for Advanced Studies, Hungary (2004).
-He taught in several universities: Necmettin Erbakan, Selcuk (Konya, Turkey), Police Academy (Ankara, Turkey) Ataturk Alatoo (Bishkek, Kyrgyzstan) Al Farabi (Almaty, Kazakhstan) and gave several seminars in numerous universities: Karamanoglu Mehmet Bey (Karaman, Turkey), International Hoca Ahmet Yesevi Turkish-Kazakh University (Turkistan, Kazakhstan), Oslo University (Norway), University of Szczecin (Poland), Central European University (Budapest, Hungary), Oradea University (Romania).
-He is a member of various international academic organizations and journals as well as an organization committee member and attendant to varied conferences, summer schools and workshops in thirty countries. Çemrek also worked at different administrative layers as Vice-Chair, Chair and Department Erasmus Coordinator in the Department of International Relations at Selcuk University from 2004 September to 2012 September, as well as the Founding Director of the Eurasian Research Institute in Almaty (International Hoca Ahmet Yesevi Turkish-Kazakh University) from 2012 September to June 2014.
-He has also been the Erasmus+ Coordinator and the Director of Erol Güngör Turkic Diaspora Research Center at Necmettin Erbakan University from 2014 July and November, respectively, till February 2018.
+He graduated from the Department of Political Science and Public Administration at Middle East Technical University (1996) and completed his MA (1997, Thesis; “Özal’s Politics with Special Reference to Religion”) and PhD (2003, Thesis; “Formation and Representation of Interests in Turkish Political Economy: The Case of MÜSİAD [Independent Industrialists’ and Businessmen’s Association]”) respectively. Çemrek had his post-doc research “Turkey-EU Relations: The Question of Human Rights at the Collegium Budapest: Institute for Advanced Studies, Hungary (2004).
+He taught in several universities: Necmettin Erbakan, Selcuk (Konya, Turkey), Police Academy (Ankara, Turkey), Atatürk Alatoo (Bishkek, Kyrgyzstan) Al Farabi (Almaty, Kazakhstan) and gave several seminars in numerous universities: Karamanoglu Mehmet Bey (Karaman, Turkey), International Hoca Ahmet Yesevi Turkish-Kazakh University (Turkistan, Kazakhstan), Oslo University (Norway), University of Szczecin (Poland); Central European University (Budapest, Hungary); and Oradea University (Romania).
+He is a member of various international academic organisations and journals as well as an organisation committee member and attendant to varied conferences, summer schools and workshops in thirty countries. Çemrek also worked at different administrative layers as Vice-Chair, Chair and Department Erasmus Coordinator in the Department of International Relations at Selcuk University from September 2004 to September 2012, as well as the Founding Director of the Eurasian Research Institute in Almaty (International Hoca Ahmet Yesevi Turkish-Kazakh University) from September 2012 to June 2014.
+He has also been the Erasmus+ Coordinator and the Director of Erol Güngör Turkic Diaspora Research Centre at Necmettin Erbakan University from July 2014 to November, respectively, till February 2018.
 He has also been the academic representative for Turkish Scholarship interviews in Iran, Georgia, Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Palestine and Mongolia during 2012-2019.
-His research interests include globalization, Turkish Foreign Policy, the Middle East, and Central Asia, as well as Islam and politics.
+His research interests include globalisation, Turkish Foreign Policy, the Middle East, and Central Asia, as well as Islam and politics.

 Orkhan Valiyev, Associate Fellow